After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

 That’s right, listed below you’ll find a very situational gear suggestion for each fish tank size and livestock option.

-The top LED choice for a 5-gallon planted tank
+The top LED lights for a 5-planted tank

 It’s bright enough but it won’t overpower your greens.
 They have a 16″ inch version that perfectly fits a standard 5-gallon tank.
 You’ll be able to grow a beautiful underwater mini green field with it, as long as you choose the right plants.

-If you want to grow beautiful carpet plants that require high lighting such as dwarf baby tears an whatnot you should look up The Finnex Fugeray Planed+ 16-inch fixture.
+If you want to grow beautiful carpet plants that require high lighting such as Dwarf Baby Tears and whatnot you should look up The Finnex Fugeray Planted+ 16-inch fixture.

 Amazon has them.